-The research and education program is the central piece of the RII Track-1 proposal.
+The Research and Education Program is the central piece of the RII Track-1 proposal.
 The intellectual merit and broader impacts of the proposed activities provide the rationale for the requested infrastructure investments that, in turn, enhance the overall research capacity and competitiveness of the jurisdiction.
 These proposals are unique in their jurisdiction-wide scope and complexity; in their integration of individual researchers, institutions, and organizations; and in their role in developing the diverse, well-prepared, STEM-enabled workforce necessary to sustain research competitiveness and catalyze economic development.
-The RII Track-1 award is intended to add specific value to the jurisdiction's academic infrastructure not generally available through other NSF funding mechanisms.

-Essential to EPSCoR's goal of enhancing the competitive position of jurisdictions' research and education in science and engineering is a well-designed jurisdiction-wide S&T Plan, which must be in place in order to submit an RII Track-1 proposal.
-The S&T Plan establishes jurisdiction-wide goals and objectives and provides a framework that guides the jurisdiction's utilization of resources from EPSCoR and other stakeholders to achieve them.
+Essential to EPSCoR's goal of enhancing the competitive position of jurisdictions' research and education in science and engineering is a well-designed jurisdiction-wide Science and Technology (\$&T) Plan, which must be officially accepted or approved at the jurisdiction level, either via the EPSCoR jurisdiction steering committee or a governing official or body acting on behalf of the jurisdiction, in order to submit an RII Track-1 proposal.
+The S&T Plan establishes jurisdiction-wide research priorities, including specific goals and objectives, and provides a framework that guides the jurisdiction's utilization of resources from EPSCoR and other stakeholders to achieve them.
 The S&T Plan should be informed by the jurisdiction's Economic Development Plan (if applicable) and should describe innovation pathways for bringing outputs and outcomes of the proposed RII Track-1 research to the marketplace.
-The S&T Plan must be included in supplementary documentation (see: V. Proposal Preparation and Submission Instructions).
+The S&T Plan must be submitted with an RII Track-1 proposal in Supplementary Documentation (see section V.A.10.3 of this solicitation for specific requirements).
+The S&T Plan will be considered during proposal review with respect to the additional solicitation specific review criteria (esp., Jurisdictional Impacts; see section VI.A.2 Merit Review Criteria, below).
+Proposals which do not include the most recent, approved S&T Plan of the submitting jurisdiction, including clear evidence of official acceptance or approval by the jurisdiction, will be returned without review.

 Each jurisdiction must establish and utilize an EPSCoR steering committee that works closely with leaders in academe, government, and the private sector.
 The committee will identify potential R&D improvement strategies and activities that are consistent with the S&T Plan and most likely to advance the development of a nationally competitive academic R&D capability.
-The strategies for academic R&D capability are expected to promote activities in support of EPSCoR program goals (see I.A EPSCoR Mission and Goals, above) including, but not limited to, the development of a diverse, well-prepared, STEM-enabled workforce and innovation and commercialization to stimulate the jurisdiction's economic development.
+The strategies for academic R&D capability are expected to promote activities in support of EPSCoR program goals (see I.A EPSCoR Mission and Goals, above).

-In preparation for submitting a proposal, the EPSCoR steering committee of the jurisdiction is expected to have undertaken a recent comprehensive analysis of the strengths, barriers, and opportunities for further development of its institutions in support of overall objectives in research, education, and innovation.
-The steering committee should evaluate the maturity of ongoing efforts as well as the potential new research directions and their alignment with the state S&T plan.
-An EPSCoR RII Track-1 proposal must describe how the research and other project elements will align with the jurisdiction's S&T Plan as well as the strategy and implementation mechanisms to develop, use, and sustain the diverse human, physical, and technological resources within the jurisdiction.
+In preparation for submitting a proposal, the EPSCoR steering committee of the jurisdiction is expected to have undertaken a recent comprehensive analysis of the strengths, barriers, and opportunities for further development of its institutions (including a wide range of organizations, universities, schools, and industries) in support of overall objectives in research, education, and innovation.
+The steering committee should evaluate the maturity of ongoing efforts as well as the potential new research directions and their alignment with the STEM research priorities identified in the jurisdiction S&T plan.
+An EPSCoR RII Track-1 proposal must describe how the project's STEM research activities will align with the specific research priorities of the jurisdiction's S&T Plan as well as the strategy and implementation mechanisms to develop, use, and sustain the diverse human, physical, and technological resources within the jurisdiction.